DataDog/integrations-extras/1e/README.md

 ## Overview

-The 1E Datadog integration enables you to automatically send 1E metrics to your Datadog account.
+The 1E Datadog Integration is an API-based integration that collects metrics from 1E products and forward them to your Datadog account.
+You can use these metrics to take advantage of the out-of-the-box dashboard or you can create your own visualizations.

 ## Setup